haamedmomeni/Basler-Camera-Remote-Object/README.md

 # Basler-Camera-Remote-Object

 ## Overview
-The Basler Shear Calculator is designed to capture frames from a Basler camera and calculate the shear of a spotlight.
-This application relies on the Basler Pylon software being installed and the camera being connected to the machine.
-The shear is calculated by finding the difference in the x and y coordinates of two predefined boxes around the spotlight.
+The Basler Shear Calculator is developed to capture several frames from a Basler camera, averag them, and calculate the centroid of a spotlight on the frames.
+This application relies on the Basler Pylon library being installed and the camera being connected to the machine.
+The relative centroid (shear) is calculated by finding the difference in the x and y coordinates of two predefined boxes around two spotlight, reference spotlight and moving spotlight.

 ## Author
 - Hamed Momeni @ MROI, 2024